ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 ### Pause the game

-Many games have the option to pause the action, so we'll add support for that in our game too.
-When the game is paused we'll check if the player presses the `Escape` key and change the game state to `GameState::Playing` so that the game can continue.
+Many games have the option to pause the action, so we'll add support for that in our game, too.
+When the game is paused, we'll check if the player presses the `Space` key and change the game state to `GameState::Playing` so that the game can continue.
 We'll also draw a text on the screen showing that the game is paused.